CraigKelly/datasimple/README.md

 I'll make that plugin public :)

-If you don't currently have pylama installed, you can get the latest installed for your user with `pip3 install --user --upgrade pylama`.
+If you don't currently have pylama installed, you can get the latest installed for your user with `python3 -m pip install --user --upgrade pylama`.

 You should also test using the `./test` script in the root of this repo.
 It runs tests using nosetests.
 Our setup also requires the package nose-exclude.